Social media is playing a bigger role in consumer shopping habits than ever before.

 In fact, 47 percent of US online shoppers say they bought something as a direct result of a Pinterest recommendation.
 (Quicksprout)

-By creating the right Pinterest strategy, you’ll be able to reach holiday shoppers at time when they are looking for the perfect gift and ready to buy.
+By creating the right Pinterest strategy, you’ll be able to reach holiday shoppers at a time when they are looking for the perfect gift and ready to buy.

 One of the best ways to use Pinterest to reach holiday shoppers is to create boards with unique gift ideas.